First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 I adjust my teaching to the goals of each student using a mix of rote instruction, stylistic instruction, free exploration, and directed challenges for testing rules and find new forms.
 But I also use another approach: conceptual scientific understanding.

 There are universal guiding factors to music (and to visual art) that are based in physical reality and human psychology.
 There are physical facts about instruments (or about paint) that limit our possibilities.
-Cognitively, people group things in particular ways; we are susceptible to certain illusions; we are especially sensitive to certain types of sounds or images (notably the human voice and human face); we are able to process a limited amount of information at once; we develop schematic expectations based on experience, and so on.
+Listeners mentally group musical sounds in particular ways; we are susceptible to certain illusions; we are especially sensitive to certain types of sounds or images (notably the human voice and human face); we can only process a limited amount of information at once; we develop schematic expectations based on experience, and so on.

-By understanding these psychological and physical factors, students can understand what is going on behind their rote experiences and follow purpose-driven creative directions.
-Instead of just following traditional rules or experimenting randomly, students with scientific understanding can thoughtfully and intentionally create music that is surprising, exciting, calming, and lots more.
+By understanding these psychological and physical factors, students can understand the world behind their rote experiences and follow purpose-driven creative directions.
+Instead of just following traditional rules or experimenting randomly, students with scientific understanding can thoughtfully and intentionally make music surprising, exciting, calming, and so on.
 Of course, a scientific approach can provide insights into the nature of our existence and our relationship to the world — a worthwhile end in itself.

 How does this affect my teaching?

-While I am sympathetic to the ideals of originality and creativity, I do not enforce such emphasis.
+While I am sympathetic to the ideals of originality and creativity, I do not enforce such emphasis (see Nina Paley's marvelous article on the Cult of Originality for perspective).
 Many of my students find deep meaning in learning traditional techniques and playing music written by others.
 Not everyone is equally motivated by composition, improvisation, or other creative directions.
 I'm happy to see students progress and have fun regardless, though I still encourage all students to have broad perspective and think critically.
-Students who will most benefit from my instruction are those who want to think outside the box, be creative, reflect on their experience, and really understand the basic nature of music.

 General philosophy and explanation of the title of this site

-For most of human history, music learning happened within the context of dynamic but geographically- and socially-defined cultures and classes.
-Musicians picked up on whatever they heard and have always been fusing and morphing different musical traditions; but the scope of music that any one person could hear was limited.
+For most of human history, music learning happened within the context of segregated (yet dynamically fluctuating) cultures and classes.
+Musicians picked up on whatever they heard and have always fused and morphed different musical traditions; but the scope of music that any one person could hear was limited.
 In the 21st century, however, this situation has changed dramatically.
 The past century brought dramatic globalization and cross-cultural interaction as well as the development of recording technology.
-Now the internet has blurred all the boundaries and provided open access for anyone to be exposed to just about anything.
+Now, the internet has blurred all the boundaries and provided open access for anyone to be exposed to just about anything.

 Even within only guitar music, navigating the extreme diversity is completely overwhelming.
 When asked what music one likes, the most common answer today (in my experience) is "everything."
-I'm not even sure that kids today listen to the same pop songs as their friends (tell me if you know of research on this).
+I'm not even sure how much today's kids listen to the same pop songs as their immediate friends (tell me if you know of research on this).
 Everyone can choose whatever they like for their portable music devices, so diversity is the new norm, both within one person's listening and from person to person.

 Teachers of popular music now often emphasize the hits of American pop/rock canon since the 1960's, thinking that this is what students want to learn.
 But I think it is because the teachers choose these songs that the students know them, not the other way around.
 In my observations, most younger students become familiar with Stairway to Heaven and Smoke on the Water mostly through guitar lessons, either their own or through their friends who are guitar students.

 Indeed, teachers don't just explain known music to students, they largely are responsible for introducing students to music and culture — and that is a hefty responsibility.
 Some teachers are so enthusiastic about their particular musical tastes that they are happy to indoctrinate their students.
 But I'm not one of those teachers.
-For better or worse, I do not feel a part of any particular tradition; so I am not inclined to encourage students to embrace one tradition over others.
+For better or worse, I don't embrace any particular tradition.
 I want to celebrate and appreciate our 21st century diverse global culture.

 Yet there is something lacking about simply living with diversity.
 Sometimes, I wish I lived in a more defined culture where I could fit in more and be a part of a deeper heritage.
 Most people have similar reactions and struggle to find their cultural place today.
 Here is a simplistic and imperfect historical background of how people have reacted to the developments of globalism and technology: